Sean D. Wallace

 Sean Daniel Wallace is an American judge who served on Maryland's Circuit Court from 2002 to 2023.
-He presently serves as a judge of the United Nations Dispute Tribunal (UNDT), being the first American to become a full-time UNDT judge.
+He presently (2026) serves as a judge of the United Nations Dispute Tribunal (UNDT), being the first American to become a full-time UNDT judge.

 Judicial service

 In April 2002, Wallace became an associate judge in the Circuit Court of Prince George's County, Maryland, and served in that role until his retirement in June 2023.
 He was president of the Maryland Circuit Court Judges Association from 2008 to 2010.
 During his tenure as a Prince George's County judge, Wallace was designated to hear cases outside of his county to avoid conflicts of interest those other counties' judges may have had in presiding over the local matter.

-Nationally, Wallace served as president of the American College of Business Court Judges for its 2013 to 2014 term, and from 2010 to 2012 as a Business Court Representative to the American Bar Association's Business Law Section.
+Nationally, Wallace served as president of the American College of Business Court Judges for its 2013 to 2014 term.
+From 2010 to 2012 he was as a Business Court Representative to the American Bar Association's Business Law Section.

 In 2023, Wallace was elected by the United Nations General Assembly to serve as a judge on the United Nations Dispute Tribunal (UNDT).
 He became a UNDT president effective June 1, 2024.
-The UNDT is part of the United Nation's internal justice system for UN systems staff.
+The UNDT is part of the United Nations' internal justice system for UN systems staff.
 The UNDT is the first forum for UN systems staff to challenge administrative decisions made by entities subject to UNDT jurisdiction if those persons believe that decision violated their rights.
 After an extensive selection process, Wallace was chosen to serve a seven-year term (July 1, 2023 - June 30, 2030) as a full-time UNDT judge and is stationed in Nairobi, Kenya, where the UN has a major office.
 Wallace had experience training judges in Kenya prior to this appointment.
 He is the first American judge to be appointed to a full-time UNDT judicial position.